Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 The broad $D_0^*(2300)$ resonance listed in RPP~\cite{Zyla:2020zbs} is generally considered to be the $D(1^3P_0)$ state in $D$-meson family.
 The neutral state $D_0^*(2300)^0$ with $J^P=0^+$ was first observed in the $D^+\pi^-$ channel by the Belle collaboration in 2003~\cite{Belle:2003nsh}, and was confirmed by the BaBar collaboration in 2009~\cite{BaBar:2009pnd}.
 The charged state $D_0^*(2300)^+$ was also established in the $\bar{D}^0\pi^+$ channel by the FOCUS collaboration in 2003~\cite{FOCUS:2003gru}, and was confirmed by the LHCb collaboration in 2015~\cite{Aaij:2015sqa}.
 In experiments, only the $D\pi$ channel is observed since the other OZI-allowed two-body strong channels are forbidden.
 The average measured mass and width of $D_0^*(2300)$ from RPP are $M_{exp}=2343\pm 10$ MeV and $\Gamma_{exp}=229\pm 16$ MeV, respectively~\cite{Zyla:2020zbs}, which are consistent with the quark model expectations~\cite{Close:2005se,Tan:2018lao,Zhong:2008kd,Godfrey:2005ww, DiPierro:2001dwf,Goity:1998jr,Song:2015nia,Ebert:2009ua,Lu:2014zua}.

-Our predicted mass of $D(1^3P_0)$, $M=2313$ MeV, is comparable with the measured mass $M_{exp}=2343\pm 10$ MeV~\cite{Zyla:2020zbs}.
+Our predicted mass of $D(1^3P_0)$ is $M=2313$ MeV.
+Taking into account the $D\pi$ loop correction to bare mass of the $D(1^3P_0)$ $c\bar{s}$ core, from Fig.~\ref{DDs1Ppurestatesmassshift} it is seen that the physical mass is reduced to $M_{phy}=2253$~MeV, there is a mass shift of $\Delta M\simeq 60$ MeV compared with the bare mass.
+The physical mass of the dressed $D(1^3P_0)$ state is about 90 MeV lower than the PDG average mass $M_{exp}=2343\pm 10$ MeV~\cite{Zyla:2020zbs}, however, is close to measured value $\sim 2300$ MeV from Belle and BaBar experiments~\cite{Belle:2003nsh,BaBar:2009pnd}.

 Taking the measured mass $M_{exp}=2343$ MeV and the wave function extracted from the potential model, we predict that the $D_0^*(2300)$ is a broad state with a width of $\Gamma\simeq 540$ MeV, which is about a factor of 2.3 larger than the average data $\Gamma_{exp}=229\pm 16$ MeV from RPP~\cite{Zyla:2020zbs}.
 It should be mentioned that the mass of $D_0^*(2300)$ measured from different collaborations is quite different, while the measured width also bears large uncertainties.
 In some recent works, the $D_0(2300)$ resonance was suggested to be a two-pole structure in chiral dynamics~\cite{Albaladejo:2016lbb,Du:2017zvv,Du:2020pui}.
 The recent Lattice calculations of the $D\pi$ scattering amplitudes obtain a complex $D_0^*$ state resonance pole with a mass $M\simeq 2200$ MeV and a width $\Gamma\simeq 400$ MeV~\cite{Gayer:2021xzv}.
 The mass and width are in contrast to the currently reported experimental results.
 To better understand the nature of $D_0^*(2300)$, more accurate measurements are needed to be carried out in future experiments.

-In the $D_s$-meson sector, our predicted mass of $D_s(1^3P_0)$ is $M=2409$ MeV, which is comparable with the predictions in the Refs.~\cite{Godfrey:2015dva,Ebert:2009ua,Lahde:1999ih}.
-The $DK$ channel is the only OZI-allowed two-body strong decay channel of $D_s(1^3P_0)$.
-Adopting the mass $M=2409$ MeV and wave function predicted from the potential model, we predict that the $D_s(1^3P_0)$ state should be very broad state with a width of $\Gamma\simeq 440$ MeV.